Skip to the main content

 • Strength Required Lift up to 10 kg

 Working conditions for interior decorators vary depending on their place of employment.
-They may work days, evenings and weekends, and spend a great deal of time in clients’ homes.
-Hours of work can be irregular where decorators have to adapt their schedules to suit client needs.
+They may work days, evenings, and weekends.
+They may spend a great deal of time in clients’ homes.
+Hours of work can be irregular.
+Decorators may have to adapt their schedules to suit client needs.

-In some work settings frequent lifting of items weighing up to 10 kilograms and heavier may be required.
-Installing lighting and window or wall coverings may require working from ladders to measure dimensions or help installers.
+In some work settings, interior decorators may need to lift items weighing 10 kilograms or more.
+They may also need to install lighting and window or wall coverings.
+Working from ladders to measure dimensions or help installers also can be required.

 Interests & Abilities